-I and W grades will be excluded for GPA calculations.
+'I' and 'W' grades will be excluded for GPA calculations.

-U, AB, I and W grades will be excluded for CGPA calculations.
+'U', 'AB' 'I' and 'W' grades will be excluded for CGPA calculations.

-19.3 Classification of the award of degree will be as follows:
+20.3 Classification of the award of degree will be as follows:

-CGPA Classification 8.50 and above, having completed all courses First class with Distinction 6.50 and above, having completed within a period of 2 semesters beyond the programme period First Class All others Second Class
+CGPA Classification 8.50 and above, having completed all courses in first appearance First class with Distinction 6.50 and above, having completed within a period of 2 semesters beyond the programme period First Class All others Second Class

-However, to be eligible for First Class with Distinction, a student should not have obtained U or I grade in any course during his/her study and should have completed the P.G.
-Programme within a minimum period covered by the minimum duration (clause 3.1) plus authorized break of study, if any (clause 8).
+However, to be eligible for First Class with Distinction, a student should not have obtained U or I grade in any course during his/her study and should have completed the PG Programme within a minimum period covered by the minimum duration (clause 3.1) plus authorized break of study, if any (clause 8).
 To be eligible for First Class, a student should have passed the examination in all courses within the specified minimum number of semesters reckoned from his/her commencement of study plus two semesters.
 For this purpose, the authorized break of study will not be counted.
 The students who do not satisfy the above two conditions will be classified as second class.
 For the purpose of classification, the CGPA will be rounded to two decimal places.
 For the purpose of comparison of performance of students and ranking, CGPA will be considered up to three decimal places.

-20.0 ELIGIBILITY FOR THE AWARD OF THE MASTERS DEGREE
+21.0 ELIGIBILITY FOR THE AWARD OF THE MASTERS DEGREE

-- 20.1 A student shall be declared to be eligible for the award of the Masters Degree, if he/she has: - i) successfully acquired the required credits as specified in the Curriculum corresponding to his/her programme within the stipulated time, - ii) no disciplinary action is pending against him/her - 20.2 The award of the degree must be approved by the University.
+- 21.1 A student shall be declared to be eligible for the award of the Masters Degree, if he/she has: - i) successfully acquired the required credits as specified in the Curriculum corresponding to his/her programme within the stipulated time, - ii) no disciplinary action is pending against him/her.

+21.2 The award of the degree must be approved by the University.

-21.0 POWER TO MODIFY
+22.0 POWER TO MODIFY